dadan-io/js-sdk-sample/README.md

 # Dadan Sdk CDN

-A JavaScript library for checking, validating, and manipulating with Google Dadan Extension.
+A lightweight JavaScript library for checking, validating, and manipulating with Google Dadan Extension.

 ## Installation